Nehonix-Team/ret-compiler/docs/VSCODE-EXTENSION.md

 # VS Code Extension Guide

-Complete guide to the Fortify Schema VS Code extension - your professional development companion for TypeScript-first validation.
+Complete guide to the ReliantType VS Code extension - your professional development companion for TypeScript-first validation.

 ## 🚀 Installation